georgemccadden/js-problemsolving/README.md

 # js-problemsolving
-This repo will house complex problems in the programming language of JavaScript.
+This repository will house complex problems in the programming language of JavaScript.